Alebrije: Original papercraft alebrijes

-However, because a variety of artists and artisans have been creating alebrijes in their own styles, the craft has become part of Mexico's folk art repertoire.
+Because a variety of artists and artisans have been creating alebrijes in their own styles, the craft has become part of Mexico's folk art repertoire.
 No two alebrijes are exactly alike.
 Outside of the Linares family, one of the most noted alebrije artists is Susana Buyo, who learned to work with cardboard and papier-mâché at one of the Linares family workshops.
 Known as the "Señora de los Monstruos" by the local children in Condesa, an upscale neighborhood of Mexico City, she is a native Argentine and naturalized Mexican citizen.
-Her work can be found across Mexico City and elsewhere, such as those in Europe.
+Her work can be found across Mexico City and elsewhere, such as those found in Europe.
 Her work differs from that of the Linares in that many of her designs include human contours, and many have expressions more tender than terrifying.
 She also uses nontraditional materials such as feathers, fantasy stones, and modern resins, both for novelty and for durability.

 While Pedro Linares dreamed up the creatures, they did not surface in a vacuum.
 Similarities and parallels can be drawn between alebrijes and various supernatural creatures from Mexico's indigenous and European past.
 In pre-Hispanic art, the brightly colored images were often fantastic and macabre.
 Influences from Mexico City's Chinatown, especially in the dragons, and Gothic art such as gargoyles can be seen.
 Red cardboard demons called judas, which Linares made, are still made to be burned in Mexico during Holy Week in purification rituals.
 More recent examples in Mexican culture, artist Julio Ruelas and graphics artist/commentator José Guadalupe Posada, have created fantastic and sometimes terrifying images.
 Alebrijes, especially the monsters, have gained a reputation for "scaring away bad spirits" and protecting the home.
 Some, like master craftsman Christian David Mendez, claim that there is a certain mysticism involved in the making and owning of alebrijes, with parts of certain animals representing human characteristics.